KarolBedkowski/tbviewer/README.rst

 tbcalibrate allow to load image file, calibrate it (4 point are required), create OZI's map file and cut image to Trekbuddy map.
-Callibration alghorytm is very simple, so not expect too much...
+Callibration algorithm is very simple, so not expect too much...

 Disclaimer